wp-plugins/flyzoo/readme.txt

 * Clear private chat history

-* User list resizable in group chats
+* Toggle user list in group chats

 * Side chat mode (start a global group chat on the side of the page instead of the dock)